Britain First

-Britain First is a far-right, British fascist political party formed in 2011 by former members of the British National Party (BNP).
+Britain First is a far-right, British fascist and neo-fascist political party and hate group formed in 2011 by former members of the British National Party (BNP).
 The group was founded by Jim Dowson, an anti-abortion and far-right campaigner.
-The organisation's leader is former BNP councillor Paul Golding.
-Jayda Fransen formerly served as deputy leader.
+The organisation's co-leaders are former BNP councillor Paul Golding and Ashlea Simon.
+Jayda Fransen formerly served as its deputy leader.

-Britain First campaigns primarily against multiculturalism and what it sees as the Islamisation of the United Kingdom, and advocates the preservation of traditional British culture.
+Britain First is Islamophobic and campaigns primarily against British Muslims and multiculturalism, and advocates the preservation of what it sees to be traditional British culture.
 It attracted attention by taking direct action such as "Christian patrols" and "invasions" of British mosques.
 It has been noted for its online activism.

-Britain First registered with the Electoral Commission on 10 January 2014; and, in February 2017, it was statutorily deregistered as a political party by the Electoral Commission, after it failed to renew its registration in time.
+Britain First registered with the Electoral Commission on 10 January 2014; in November 2017, it was statutorily deregistered as a political party by the Electoral Commission after it failed to renew its registration in time.
 It re-registered in September 2021.
-Britain First unsuccessfully contested elections to the House of Commons, the European Parliament and the mayoralty of London.
+Britain First has unsuccessfully contested elections to the House of Commons, the European Parliament, local government and mayoralty of London.

 History

 Britain First was founded by Jim Dowson, who ran a call centre in Dundonald, East Belfast, for the BNP.
 Dowson's links with the BNP as a fundraiser ended acrimoniously in October 2010 when he was accused of groping a female activist.
-A former Calvinist minister, Dowson is a Scottish Christian fundamentalist.
+Dowson is a Scottish Christian fundamentalist.
 Based in Ballygowan, Northern Ireland, he also led an anti-abortion campaign, the UK Life League.
 He is linked to Ulster loyalist groups in Northern Ireland.

 Other former officials from the BNP joined Dowson in the formation of Britain First.
 Its current leader, Paul Golding, had been a district councillor in Sevenoaks, Kent, in 2009–2011 representing the BNP, as well as the BNP's Communications Officer.
 Britain First was launched through the "British Resistance" website in May 2011.
 Others involved in Britain First's launch included the former South East regional organiser of the BNP, Andy McBride, and Kevin Edwards, a former BNP councillor and organiser in Wales.

 The party's structure is similar to that of Ulster loyalist groups in Northern Ireland, insofar as the group has a political wing backed up by a paramilitary action force (named "Britain First Defence Force").
 The action force's members assume titles such as "provost marshal", and a document written by Jim Dowson said that "I have lived in the worst trouble spots of Belfast; I have had high powered machine gun fire rip bricks from my house and have been injured by grenade attack.
 Sometimes we had to defend our homes from the traditional enemy, other times from the forces of the state, the police and army."

-Britain First announced in 2014 its intention to launch in America, as "America First" (not to be confused with America First Party or President Donald Trump's 2018 United States federal budget, America First), but it failed to materialise.
+Britain First announced in 2014 its intention to launch in America as "America First" (not to be confused with America First Party or President Donald Trump's 2018 United States federal budget, America First), but it failed to materialise.